Converting Sheds into Livable Space

-Boomerang kids and sheds, and what does Boomerang mean and what has that to do with sheds?
+Boomerang kids and sheds, and what does Boomerang mean and what has that to do with shed designs?
 Boomerang is the term for the kids out of college, can’t get a job, and living back at home.
 They probably go as nuts living back home as the parents do having them back.
 One solution for the Boomerang is a miniature home in the backyard that is somewhat off the grid, inspired by none other than your backyard shed.

 George Hemminger of the YouTube channel Survive and Thrive did just that.
 Inspired by sheds sold at places like Home Depot, he built this small house for $1,200, which is a doable price tag for the Boomerangs to do themselves while they job hunt and/or pay off their college debt.
 This can give them hope and control over their life.
 George states “85% of college grads are living at home these days.” *YouTube Video is no longer available.

-The link to the above video doesn’t show what he did inside his sheds, but a DIY handy person can expand on this idea by including a kitchenette, bedroom (raise the ceiling), and a bathroom.
+The video didn’t reveal what he did inside his shed, but a DIY handy person can expand on this idea by including a kitchenette, bedroom (raise the ceiling), and a bathroom.
 Run the electricity and plumbing and your all set.
 Stuck at home college grad is now living independently.
 But, that starts to cost more and is not off the grid.
 Two boomerangs could split the cost and have quite the place.

 Converting sheds into livable space is taking off.
-Shedshop.com offers sheds as studios, home offices, workshops, and hobby rooms, but state their studios are not suitable for use as a bedroom.
+Shedshop.com offers them as studios, home offices, workshops, and hobby rooms, but state their studios are not suitable for use as a bedroom.
 Above is a happy converted shed owner showing off his TV room.
 Sheds are now shedtastic!

 HGTV Rate My Space shows an owner’s existing shed before.

 Their shed house inside after is now an exercise room/dining room.

 Shed outside after is an amazing transformation.
 This idea is perfect if adding onto your existing home is out of the question.